 In order to attend a community college you need only be a high school graduate or 18 years of age.
 In order to attend a CSU you have to take specific high school courses, have the appropriate grades and test scores, and have graduated from high school.
 Test scores are not required if your GPA is 3.0 or above.
 In order to attend a UC you must meet requirements for coursework, GPA, and test scores, or rank in the top four percent at a participating high school, or qualify by examination alone.
 You may also transfer to a CSU or UC after attending a community college.
-For more information on college admission requirements, please refer to the following webpages:

-www.ccco.edu - This is the official website of the California Community College system.
+For more information on college www.ccco.edu - This is the official website of the California Community College system.
 It offers links to all of the California Community Colleges.